iqbalabd/iqbalabd.github.io/README.md

 $ make html && make serve
 ```

-To make the flow easy to understand and simliar to a typical development flow,
+To make the flow easy to understand and similar to a typical development flow,
 we can create branches for drafts of different posts, but branches should be merged to back to `main` before being
 published online.
 Treat `main` as the `master`.